smallstack/smallstack/docs/smallstack/install.md

 ## Meteor
 See https://guide.meteor.com/#quickstart

-# Global NPM Packages
+# CLI Tool
-The following node packages need to be installed globally.
-You probably need to install them with administration rights.
+Please install our opensource command line tool.
+You probably need to install it with administration rights.
-- npm install -g mgp
-- npm install -g typings
-- npm install -g typescript
 - npm install -g smallstack-cli